 What Makes a Good Nakiri Knife?

 But, before we cover each of these in detail, the very first thing that you’ll use to narrow your search is likely your budget.
-Nakiri knives range in price from relatively inexpensive around $50, and go up to outrageous, including some that are several hundred dollars.
+Nakiri knives range in price from relatively inexpensive (around $50/ea), and go up to outrageous in price, including some that are several hundred dollars each.

 Blade Material & Finish

-One of the biggest differences you’ll notice between a very cheap nakiri knife and an expensive one will be the material and finish on the blade itself.
-The main reason is because good knife steel is expensive and high-end finishes like Damascus patterns and hammered finishes can be labor intensive and expensive to manufacture.
+One of the biggest differences that you’ll noticed between a very cheap nakiri knife and an expensive one is the material and finish on the blade itself.
+The main reason is because good knife steel is expensive and high-end finishes like Damascus patterns and hammered finishes can be very labor intensive and expensive to manufacture.